 In addition to her work as a journalist, Rebecca has taught memoir writing workshops, lectured on Jewish-American fiction, and worked with numerous private clients as an editor, ghostwriter, and writing coach.

-Rebecca earned a BA in Political Science from Barnard College, Columbia University and an MFA in Creative Writing & Literature from Bennington.
+Rebecca has been awarded residencies for her novel-in-progress at the Virginia Center for the Creative Arts (VCCA) and the Brush Creek Foundation for the Arts.
+She earned a BA in Political Science from Barnard College, Columbia University and an MFA in Creative Writing & Literature from Bennington.

 She is currently at work on her first novel.